Greg Matthews: 1990–91 West Indies

 Matthews began the West Indies tour well with 95 not out and 4–57 against Jamaica.

-However, he failed to take any wickets in the first test and Alan Border began to think about replacing him with Steve Waugh.
+However, he failed to take any wickets in the first test and Allan Border began to think about replacing him with Steve Waugh.

 "If you are going to play a bowler you don't think is going to take any wickets, what's the point?" asked Border.
 "You might as well go the other way and play Steve Waugh because he's more likely to get a wicket or two.
 Greg took seven wickets at home and two or three of them came in the second innings in Sydney, when England was slogging.
 In the first innings, when we wanted to bowl them out, Greg couldn't.
 It's been a while since our spinner has really played a part in a Test match."

-Matthews was picked in the second test but was out-bowled by Alan Border.
+Matthews was picked in the second test but was out-bowled by Allan Border.